alonitac/DevOpsBootcampUPES/tutorials/aws_s3.md

 By creating lifecycle rules, you can define actions to automatically transition non-current versions of objects to a lower-cost storage class or delete them altogether.
 This can help you reduce storage costs and improve the efficiency of your S3 usage, while also ensuring that you are in compliance with data retention policies and regulations.

-For example, you might create a lifecycle rule to transition all non-current versions of objects to Glacier storage after 30 days, and then delete them after 365 days.
+For example, you might create a lifecycle rule to transition all non-current versions of objects to `Standard-IA` storage after 30 days, and then delete them after 365 days.
 This would allow you to retain current versions of objects in S3 for fast access, while still meeting your data retention requirements and reducing storage costs for non-current versions.

 1. Choose the **Management** tab, and choose **Create lifecycle rule**\.